How to Make Homemade Cornbread is the best traditional, southern, buttermilk cornbread recipe from scratch as a meal or in homemade stuffing.

 - Place pan on wire rack and allow to cool for about an hour.
 Serve and enjoy every bite.

-- This cornbread works beautifully with our Cornbread and Sausage Stuffing and I urge you to check it out.
+- This cornbread works perfectly with our Cornbread and Sausage Stuffing and I urge you to check it out.
 You will be glad you did!
 This side dish is delicious!